+- 1. Maintain minimum 3.0 GPA (cumulative).

+- 2. Complete minimum of 15 units (5 classes) in designated

+- Honors sections.

+- 3. Eligibility of English 101and Math 125.

-- 2. Complete 18 units in designated Honors sections.
-Complete English 101 or 012 with a "C" or better. - Students may apply to the Honors Program at any time during the year.
-Be advised that Honors courses are only offered in Fall and Spring semesters.
+Students may apply to the Ralph Bunche Scholars Program at any time during the year but are encouraged to apply late Winter and late Summer for honors classes offered in Fall and Spring semesters.
 Students should plan their schedules accordingly.